cdoublev/css/doc/parse/parser.md

 The only way to short-circuit recursive parse functions and immediately abort parsing, is to throw an error and catch it in a main parse function.
 However, error boundaries are needed to resume parsing at a higher level.

 ### Parsing flow

 To [parse a CSS style sheet](https://drafts.csswg.org/css-syntax-3/#parse-a-css-stylesheet), the parser must *consume a stylesheet's contents* as objects (rules) from the token stream.
 Similarly, to [parse a CSS rule](https://drafts.csswg.org/cssom-1/#parse-a-css-rule), it must consume a rule as an object.

 But [`@page`](https://drafts.csswg.org/css-page-3/#syntax-page-selector), a top-level rule defined since CSS 1, must be parsed with *parse something according to a CSS grammar*, which runs first *parse a list of component values*, which does not expect a high-level object.

-What a rule's value definition like `@page <page-selector-list> { <declaration-at-rule-list> }` represents is unclear because of this problem.
-It could be either:

-  1. an `<at-keyword-token>` representing `@page`, followed by tokens matching `<page-selector-list>`, `<{-token>`, tokens resulting from parsing `<declaration-at-rule-list>`, and `<}-token>`
-  2. a single object whose `name`, `prelude`, and `value`, match the corresponding parts of the value definition, similarly as for a function `name` and `value`
+Similarly as for a function or a simple block, `@page <page-selector-list> { <declaration-rule-list> }` does not represent a list of tokens but an object whose `name`, `prelude`, `value`, match the corresponding part of this value definition.

-To parse `<declaration-at-rule-list>` and other [`<block-contents>` subtypes](https://drafts.csswg.org/css-syntax-3/#typedef-block-contents), the parser must *consume a block’s contents* (rules and declarations), which requires filtering out invalid contents in the context, which means any qualified rule, and any at-rule or declaration that is not accepted in `@page` or that does not match the corresponding grammar.
+To parse `<declaration-rule-list>` and other [`<block-contents>` subtypes](https://drafts.csswg.org/css-syntax-3/#typedef-block-contents), the parser must *consume a block’s contents* (rules and declarations), which requires filtering contents invalid in the context, which means any qualified rule, and any at-rule or declaration that is not accepted in `@page` or that does not match the corresponding grammar.

 The parser must not only be able to parse a grammar by matching a value definition, but also by validating the result against a specific rule, removing or replacing invalid parts, etc.

 For example, to parse `<media-query-list>` in `@media`, `<forgiving-selector-list>` in a style rule, or `<font-src-list>` in `@font-face`, the parser must *parse a comma-separated list according to a CSS grammar*, which matches each list of component values resulting from *parse a comma-separated list of component values* against `<media-query>`, `<complex-real-selector>`, `<font-src>`, respectively, or returns an empty list.

-CSSOM implicitly requires creating a `CSSRule` before validating its order but neither CSSOM or CSS Syntax prescribe when to create `CSSStyleSheet` or `CSSRule`, before or after parsing it againt its grammar.
+CSSOM implicitly requires creating a `CSSRule` before validating its order but neither CSSOM or CSS Syntax requires creating `CSSStyleSheet` or `CSSRule` before or after parsing it againt its grammar.

 ### Context

-As a reminder, the semantic context is represented by sibling and parent productions, and the syntactic context is represented by the productions of higher level functions, declaration, rules.
+As a reminder, the semantic context is represented by sibling and parent productions, and the syntactic context is represented by the higher level objects: functions, declaration, rules.

 When `@media` and `@supports` are nested in a style rule, their block value does not accept the same rules.
 This raises the question of how to represent and access context.

-Looking first at how to access a higher level CSS rule value, definition, or both, it can be achieved by ensuring the parser keeps track of them.
-But when using `CSSRule.insertRule()`, they would be missing.

-Therefore the initial context must be initialized with the existing CSSOM tree.
+Looking first at how to access a parent CSS rule value, definition, or both, it can be achieved by ensuring the parser records them.
+But they would be missing when using `CSSRule.insertRule()`, so the initial context must be initialized with the existing CSSOM tree.

-**Note:** having the whole CSSOM tree allows any namespace prefix to be validated while parsing, by resolving namespaces declared in top-level `@namespace`, which explains that `*` and null are the only valid namespace prefixes allowed in `Element.querySelector[All]()`, because this interface does not allow resolving declared namespaces.

 A CSS rule definition must define:

   - the CSS rules allowed or excluded in its block value
   - the properties/descriptors that can or cannot be declared in its block value
   - whether declarations cascade
+  - whether it applies to elements

+The grammar can be extended depending on the context.
+CSS-wide keywords, arbitrary and whole value substitutions, are not part of a specific property grammar but are accepted for any property, and for descriptors in some contexts.
+Similarly, some numeric substitutions are only valid in contexts applying to an element.

+`Element.style`, `Element.sizes`, `CanvasTextDrawingStyles.font`, `CSSFontFeatureValuesMap.set()`, etc, use parser entry points that take a grammar but no context.
+However, since CSS Syntax often requires validating values *"in the context"*, it is implicitly required, and the `grammar` argument can remain specific to the given value.
+It cannot represent a style rule by default, since none of the above interfaces are associated to a style rule.

 Reading the semantic context may require traversing the tree from bottom to top.
 Such requirement is related to the well-known time and space trade off: storing a reference of a parent node in child nodes takes space but traversing a tree takes time.
 Other trade-offs exist between a static tree path, coupled with the grammar and exposed to the slightest change, and a functional search, whose time complexity could be slightly greater.